On this page:

 - Not living in the property as your main home

-- Telling us lies about who you are or the circumstances you are in so that we let a property to you
+- Telling us lies about who you are or the circumstances you’re in so that we let a property to you

-If you suspect that someone is committing tenancy fraud, you can contact us in confidence HERE.
+If you suspect that someone is committing tenancy fraud, you can call us in confidence on 01623 608999 or email us on firstname.lastname@example.org.